hlhielkema/elara/README.md

 Please create a [new issue](https://github.com/hlhielkema/elara/issues/new) if you encounter any issues with this project.

 ## 🤝 Contributing
-Contributing to the project in welcome and appreciated.
+Contributing to the project is welcome and appreciated.
 If you would like to contribute, feel free to create a [pull request](https://github.com/hlhielkema/elara/pulls) or [bug report](https://github.com/hlhielkema/elara/issues/new).
 Code contributors will be listed in the README.

 ## 💻 Screenshots